zinaheng/Employee_directory/README.md

 focused on parsing the json file correct and display the data to the screen

 ## What was the reason for your focus?
 What problems were you trying to solve?
+focused on the paring part because it the main part of the project.
+I was trying to repesent json data into a user friendly interface.
 ## How long did you spend on this project?
 Time spent: **6** hours spent in total